 What Counts as MG Volunteer Requirement Hours?
 Many people ask what counts towards official Master Gardener Volunteer Hours.
-There are, of course, many activities that South Carolina Master Gardeners can and do participate in.
+There are, of course, many activities in which a South Carolina Master Gardeners can participate.
 Master Gardener Volunteer hours are those which advance the mission of the Clemson Extension System and the Master Gardener Volunteer Mission.

 The first and foremost criteria for what counts is the approval of the local County Extension Agent.
-The mission of the MG program is for the agent to extend and expand the availability of researched based information and satisfy consumer demand.
-Since each county and program has different needs the responsibility for determining what is needed and how to satisfy that need fall to the local county agent and MG Coordinator.
+The mission of the MG program is for the agent to extend and expand the availability of research-based information and satisfy consumer demand.
+Since each county and program has different needs, the responsibility for determining what is needed and how to satisfy that need fall to the local Master Gardener Coordinator.

 The second category is community service.
-This type of program involves the use of Master Gardening skills to improve the community.
-Projects such as beautification of city entry ways, or planting a garden for a local food bank, planting and maintaining a school garden would be good examples of community service projects conducted by Master Gardeners.
-These hours are not counted toward the volunteer requirement for the South Carolina Master Gardener Program.
+Community service involves the use of Master Gardening skills to improve the community.
+This make take the form of a city or neighborhood beautification project or the planting of a community garden.
+Community service involves labor but no transfer of knowledge.
+Community service hours do not count toward the volunteer requirement for the South Carolina Master Gardener Program.